 Our R&D Director Spills the Secret to Naturally Maintain Your Hair Color

-While you could run down to your local drugstore and pick up a box of hair color and DIY at home, if you have a colorist you love then it’s best to wait it out until we’re allowed to make appointments again at the salon.
+While you could run down to your local drugstore and pick up a box of hair color and DIY at home, if you have a colorist you love then it’s best to be patient and just book an appointment with them at the salon.
 In order to maintain your current color’s vibrancy, it’s important to use products that protect your hue, rather than strip it away, running the risk of your expensive color washing down the drain.
 For best practices when it comes to preserving your colored hair in quarantine, we’ve turned to the Prose R&D Director, Marie Mignon—she walks us through ingredients to look out for, which to definitely avoid, and tips for keeping your color vibrant.

 Ingredients that can enhance your color and prevent fading

-While the smartest next step for a fading professional dye job would be to get a color refresh, unfortunately, that’s not an option for many of us at the moment.
+While the smartest next step for a fading professional dye job would be to get a color refresh, unfortunately, that’s could be a bit difficult at the moment.
 Thankfully, there are some things you can do to help prevent your color from fading so fast.
 When on the hunt for a new shampoo, conditioner, or any other hair care product, look for ingredients that include antioxidants, like sunflower oil (rich in vitamin E) and grape seed extract (rich in polyphenols/flavonoids), to “protect hair from the damaging effects of free-radicals generated by heat, UV, and metals,” explains Mignon.
 Additionally, botanical oils rich in phospholipids and essential fatty acids like oat oil are “able to restore the lipid structure and resistance of the hair, thus helping to decrease the color wash-out,” said Mignon.

 Although they’ve been mistakenly dubbed as “bad-for-your-hair” ingredients by some, silicones actually help to coat the hair shaft, preventing dyes from washing away, and are actually not harmful to the hair.
 If you live somewhere where hard water gushes out of your shower head, “you’ll want to look for anti-hard water agents (like phytic acid and tetrasodium glutamate diacetate) to prevent the formation of calcium precipitates and to help restore shine,” says Mignon.